xoba/jira/readme.md

 to get generic help, run the executable ```jira``` without any args.

-to get help on listing, or actually listing your issues:
+to get help on issue-listing sub-command, or actually listing your issues:

     jira list -help
     jira list -reporter mra